Tommytian993/MiniX/docs/4-city-gameplay-elements.md

 city.SetCityName(name);
 city.SetIconColor(civ.territoryColor);

-# City and Civilization Coloring

-- In order to color the map base on the city and civilization, first we need to create a new TileMapLayer -> CivColorsLayer, and place it between BaseLayer and HexBordersLayer, we need to give it a TileSet, and set the Modulate Alpha to 60%(Half transparent so we can see the terrain color below)

 - In our HexTileMap we should keep track of the cities and instantiate them in Ready()

 public Dictionary<Vector2I, City> cities;